nasimsoltani/nasimsoltani.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at [WNCG](https://wncg.org/) at the Electrical and Computer Engineering Department, University of Texas at Austin, Austin, TX.
-I started my PhD in computer engineering in Fall 2018 under the supervision of [Prof. Kaushik Chowdhury](https://genesys-lab.org/team/kaushik-chowdhury).
-My reasearch is broadly at the intersection of wireless communications and machine learning, and my thesis topic is **"Deep Learning for the Physical Layer: From Signal Classification to Decoding"**.
+I am a Postdoctoral fellow at [WNCG](https://wncg.org/) at the Electrical and Computer Engineering Department, University of Texas at Austin, Austin, TX.
+I obtained my PhD in electrical and computer engineering in Summer 2026 under the supervision of [Prof. Kaushik Chowdhury](https://genesys-lab.org/team/kaushik-chowdhury), with dissertation title **"Applied Deep Learning for Next-G Communication Systems"**.
+My reasearch is broadly at the intersection of wireless communications and machine learning.

 <!-- <span class="red-star">★</span> <i>I am in the academic job market looking for tenure-track positions</i>. -->